 As part of an advanced spiritual formation learning community that seeks Wesleyan spiritual disciplines to sustain the life of study and ministry, students will build connections with other Methodist/Wesleyan students, faculty, and ecclesial leaders, crossing conventional cultural, racial, and ethnic boundaries.

 M.Div.
 (Residential and Hybrid), M.T.S., and M.A.
 Requirements

-- Three courses in Methodist/Wesleyan Studies
+- Three courses in Methodist/Wesleyan Studies from approved list

 - A minimum of one year’s participation in an Advanced Spiritual Formation group in Methodist/Wesleyan Tradition